 Job Execution (with Slurm)

 Parallel job execution on Compute Nodes of mc2 is mediated and scheduled by Slurm, an open source cluster management and job scheduling system.
-Direct access to compute nodes (e.g. via SSH) is forbiden.
-In broad terms, users have to submit a script to Slurm containing a sequence of instructions, including a request for a list of resources (CPUs, memory, time) required to execute a particulat application.
+Unrestrained access to compute nodes (e.g. via SSH) is forbidden, unless you have a job already running.
+In broad terms, users have to submit a script to Slurm containing a sequence of instructions, including a request for a list of resources (CPUs, memory, time) required to execute a particular application.

 Slurm will then weight, hold, authorize and trigger execution based on a multitude of factors, such as how much CPU-time has the user been spending, how much compute power (and respective priority) is being requested by other users, among many other factors.